adamsilver/fdpb/02-Checkout.md

 ## Flow and order

-In Forms That Work[^] Caroline and Gerry explain the importance of asking questions in a logical order:
+In Forms That Work[^], Caroline Jarett and Gerry Gafney explain the importance of asking questions in a logical order:

 > Asking for information at the wrong time can alienate a user.
 The same question put at the right moment can be entirely acceptable.